javiccano/Gaussian-Process-Regression/README.md

 As usual, the provided data has been corrupted with noise, and some values have been lost during their acquisition.

+## Solution

+A Gaussian Process Regression (GPR) model with Matern Kernel ($v = 5/2$) was implemented to both estimate the output and the missing values of the data.

 ## Acknowledgements

-Universidad Carlos III de Madrid, Data Processing (https://www.kaggle.com/c/uc3m-data-processing/overview/description).
+University Carlos III of Madrid, Data Processing (https://www.kaggle.com/c/uc3m-data-processing/overview/description).